steph-xue/PrimaryCareClinic/README.md

 ## User Stories
-- As a user, I want to be able to add a patient to my primary care clinic and specify their first and last name, DOB, age, PHN, allergies, current medications (generic names), and medication conditions
+- As a user, I want to be able to add a patient record and specify their first and last name, DOB, age, PHN, allergies, current medications (generic names), and medication conditions
-- As a user, I want to be able to view the list of patients in my primary care clinic
+- As a user, I want to be able to view the list of patient records sorted alphabetically by last name
-- As a user, I want to be able to remove an existing patient from my primary care clinic
+- As a user, I want to be able to remove an existing patient record
-- As a user, I want to be able to update a patient's record
+- As a user, I want to be able to update information in a patient's record
 - As a user, I want to be able to record each patient's visits with details such as the date, reason for the visit, healthcare provider seen, and visit details
 - As a user, I want to be able to view the history of visits for a specific patient organized chronologically for easy reference
 - As a user, I want to be able to delete a patient's visit record